Sheetaltkr/PyBer_Analysis/README.md

   Findings from Ridesharing multiple line chart:

-## Summary

   Due to the fact that Urban cities are highest populated, Rural cities are lowest populated and Suburban are moderately populated
    -   The ride share demand is highest in Urban and lowest in Rural cities
    -   Higher demand requires more drivers and higher rides, hence highest fare collections
    -   Lower demand means less no. rides, less no. drivers and hence lowest fare collections